Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 UEDA, Shigenori

 Hard X-ray Photoelectron Spectroscopy.
 Left: non-total reflection for bulk observation.
-Right: total reflection at a grazing angle for selective interface observation, demonstrating probe depth control in stratified samples.
+Right: total reflection at a grazing angle for selective interface observation.

 Evaluation of crystal defect states